apache/wicket/README.md

     You only need to include the Servlet API (2.5, just for compiling), SLF4J API and the SLF4J logging implementation you want.
 You cannot use Wicket without adding a SLF4J logging implementation to your classpath.
-Most people use log4j.
-If you do, just include slf4j-log4j12.jar on your classpath to get Wicket to use log4j too.
-If you want to use commons-logging or JDK14 logging or something else, please see the SLF4J site (http://www.slf4j.org/) for more information.
+    Please see the SLF4J site (http://www.slf4j.org/) for more information.

     As the following projects all depend on wicket, they inherit these dependencies.

  - wicket-velocity: